+How do we capture moments in time?
 If you are anything like me you will have photo albums, cached memories waiting to reshare their stories.
 I have a love of photographs, I have always enjoyed sitting and looking through the pictures in well thumbed books where the plastic coated pages peeled back crispily at the corners.
 As a little girl I could often be found searching through my grandparents shelves hunting for my favourite album, or my favourite moment in time.
 To this day those heavy collections hold so much charm for me, scattered now among relatives since both grandparents passed away.
 I am so grateful to have digital technology now, where I can take photos to my hearts content, and treasure those memories.
-I print and frame pictures and hang them on my walls.
-I also have a selection which I have had printed onto canvas.
+Printing and framing pictures to hang them on my walls feels positive.
+And I also have a selection which I have had printed onto canvas.

-I love being surrounded by art, inspiration and memories.
+Joy, for me, is being surrounded by art, inspiration and memories.

 A few years ago I opened an Instagram account.
 A digital photo album for me to chart my progression in rope.
 That was all it was for, my development in self ties.
 It didn’t take long until I was finding inspiration from other people, self-tiers who could do the impossible.
 Some were on instagram, others on Fetlife.
 But the more I looked the more I wanted to push myself.
 Enter Bombi, one of the most exciting self-riggers I have seen and a rope hero on Fetlife.
 He is not only adventurous in rope and easy on the eye but he is gracious and humble.
 He is the first person I witnessed tie themselves into an armbinder, and I knew that I wanted to do it myself.

-My first attempt at this tie was by far my neatest, however, as I was alone and up on my bed (what was I thinking) the bound-arms-forward-tumble could have been really, really bad news.
-The second time I had a spotter, and offers for help tidying ends but… in the spirit of being a strong, independent woman I just asked for them to take the pictures for me.
+My first attempt at this tie was by far my neatest.
+However, as I was alone and up on my bed the bound-arms-forward-tumble could have been really, really bad news.
+What was I thinking, bad barefoot?
+The second time I was lucky!
+My friend was a spotter, and there were offers for help tidying ends but… in the spirit of being a strong, independent woman I just asked for them to take the pictures for me.
 The third image is an attempt last week.
-While being safety girl for a friend I realised I could ask him to help me by spotting so I could try the armbinder for this weeks Tie Me Up Tuesday prompt when he was safely out of his own self-inflicted predicament.
+While being safety girl for a friend I realised I could ask him to help me by spotting.
+This way I could try the armbinder for this weeks Tie Me Up Tuesday prompt when he was safely out of his own self-inflicted predicament.